 An example of non-operating income is the gains from investments.
 If a company decided to invest money in the stock market and makes a return, that money would get listed under non-operating income.

 Now for non-operating expenses, think of something like legal fees.
 Those costs get grouped with non-operating expenses.

 So if you don’t know, Google was just recently sued for tracking its users on incognito tabs.
 That technically breaches user privacy, so Google faced a lawsuit for it.
 Those expenses get recorded under Google’s non-operating expenses.

 How To Read a Financial Statement: #3 The Cash Flow Statement

 Finally, we have the last of the three financial statements, the cash flow statement.
-This statement is used mainly to understand where a business’s money is going, coming from, and how much cash they have.
+This statement is mainly to understand where a business’s money is going, coming from, and how much cash they have.
 Investors need to be aware of these things so they can know whether or not a business is in good financial standing.

-The amount of cash is important since it allows a business to pay off debt and operating expenses when they need to.
+The amount of cash is crucial since it allows a business to pay off debt and operating expenses when they need to.
 We talked about this previously when we used Apple as an example on the balance sheet.

 Let’s say company X’s net earnings are $100,000

 The cash flow statement above shows all of the money added to net earnings.
 Remember that accounts receivable is money owed by customers to a business.
 When customers pay off their debts, accounts receivable will decrease, and that money goes toward net earnings.